 To apply for a grant, please read the instructions and FAQs below, then visit the online grant administration platform.

 Please write to email@example.com with questions.
 A Curtis staff member will respond in a timely manner.

-Curtis will accept applications for YAF until July 15, 2021 at 11:59 p.m PST.
-Applicants will be notified of funding decisions by August 15, 2021.
+Curtis will accept applications for Young Alumni Fund until August 14, 2023 at 11:59 p.m PST.
+Applicants will be notified of funding decisions after September 15, 2023.

-This year there is $25,000 in total funding available.
-These grants—ranging from $1,000 to $10,000—will be made in proposed amounts of $10,000, $5,000, or $1,000.
-The YAF review panel has the discretion to distribute the funding in different amounts depending on the submissions received.
+This year there is $50,000 in total funding available.
+Grant amounts range from $1,000 to $10,000.
+The Young Alumni Fund review panel has the discretion to distribute the funding in different amounts depending on the submissions received.

 Planning for the Young Alumni Fund began with a workshop led by design thinking consultant Ramy Nassar at 1000 Days Out and co-facilitated by management consultant Kristan Cybriwsky (Flute ’90) and Shea Scruggs (Oboe ’04) in his capacity as Director of Institutional Research and Musician Experience/Chief of Enrollment Officer at Curtis.
 The workshop included twelve alumni from a broad range of class years.
 The objective was to understand the challenges and needs of young alumni while incorporating a diverse range of alumni perspectives into planning.
 Review workshop materials online:

 Due to a generous grant, Curtis will be able to distribute $50,000 this year and up to $100,000 annually in future years.